dallgoot/yaml/README.md

 - coherent data types (see [coherence.md](./documentation/coherence.md) for explanations)
 - support multiple documents in one YAML content (string or file)
-- JSON validation (if valid as per PHP function *json_encode*)
+- JSON format validation (if valid as per PHP function *json_encode*)
 - complex mapping (Note: keys are JSON encoded strings)
 - real reference behaviour : changing reference value modify other reference calls

 ## Todo

-- implement/verify Loader::Options, Dumper::Options
 - DUMPER:
+  - implement/verify Dumper::Options
   - finish implementation
   - quote strings that are not valid values in YAML syntax
   - set up tests
-- DEFINE debug levels :
-  - print Loader Tree structure
-  - ???
 - Code coverage : Units tests for each classes methods
 - implement specific unit test for each YAML spec. invalid cases (what must not happen)
 - define levels for Exceptions